etukdh6433/TIL/README.md

 # PYTHON3
   ##  2022-12-18
+  - Setting python in VScode
-  - Start python and java
+  - Start python
   - No.25304

   ##  2022-12-19